VVUQ · Module 8 of 10

 04

 Aerodynamic drag scales with the square of speed, D ∝ v2.
-Find the normalized sensitivity of drag to speed and interpret it.
+Find the normalized sensitivity of drag to speed, and say what it does and does not settle.

 Figure 1.
 For a power law, the normalized sensitivity is just the exponent.
-Drag rising with the square of speed has a sensitivity of 2: a 1% speed increase raises drag by about 2%.
+Drag rising with the square of speed gives Snorm = 2 wherever v ≠ 0 and the quadratic relation holds: a 1% speed increase raises drag by about 2%.
+How much uncertainty speed contributes is a separate question.

-1. ProblemFind and interpret the normalized sensitivity of drag to speed in Figure 1.
+1. ProblemFind the normalized sensitivity of drag to speed in Figure 1, and say what it settles.

-7. CheckFor any power law y ∝ xn the normalized sensitivity equals the exponent n, so the quadratic drag law gives exactly 2, independent of the constant or the speed.
+7. CheckFor any power law y ∝ xn the normalized sensitivity equals the exponent n, so the quadratic drag law gives exactly 2 wherever v ≠ 0, whatever the constant and whatever the operating speed.
+It is a local result that holds at every point where the power law holds, and says nothing about behaviour outside that range.

 05